Jaxon Smith-Njigba: College career

 Smith-Njigba played in seven games as a freshman and led Ohio State's freshmen with 10 receptions for 49 yards and one touchdown.

 He was named a starter at the slot receiver position for the Buckeyes going into his sophomore season.
 On November 6, 2021, Smith-Njigba recorded 15 receptions (single game school record) for 240 yards (the second most receiving yards in a game in school history at the time) and one touchdown in a 26–17 win against Nebraska.
 Later that season, he set both an Ohio State single game and FBS Bowl record for receiving yards with 347 in Ohio State's win in the 2022 Rose Bowl.
 In that game, he also recorded 15 receptions (tying his own record set in the aforementioned Nebraska game) and passed David Boston for the single season receiving yards record at Ohio State with 1,606.

 Smith-Njigba was limited to just three games in 2022 due to a hamstring injury and his decision to not participate in the College Football Playoff.
-In addition, Smith-Njigba announced that he would pass on from his senior year of college and enter the 2023 NFL draft.
+In addition, Smith-Njigba announced that he would forgo his senior year of college and enter the 2023 NFL draft.